top of page

 The cloister of Marzac.

-Marzac: place of memory
+Marzac: a place of memory

 by the painter Foujita